- Connecting to Snowflake

 Snowflake Marketplace listing data that have been imported into a database and are ready to query.
-This section does :emph:not:emph: display listings with shares that are available for you to get.
+This section does not display listings with shares that are available for you to get.
 Instead, you can find all Data Marketplace listings available to you in the Marketplace menu.

 Data Shared by You¶

 Outbound shares are created by your account for the purpose of sharing data with consumers.
 You can share data via a direct share, a data exchange, or the Snowflake Marketplace.

 You can perform the following tasks for outbound shares: